The Time Series of CAPM-Implied Returns

 43 Pages Posted: 2 Apr 2019 Last revised: 16 Apr 2020

-If investors can hedge risk at no cost, then the CAPM should hold period by period Merton (1973).
+If investors can hedge risk at no cost, then the CAPM should hold period by period (Merton, 1973).
 That is, the time-t expected return of an asset should be equal to the product of its time-t beta and the time-t market expected return.
-We empirically test this CAPM relation on a large set of equity portfolios.
-We show that regressing portfolio excess returns onto the product of their dynamic betas and market excess returns yields intercepts of zero and slopes of one.
-This provides evidence that the CAPM is highly relevant in explaining expected asset returns in the time series.
+We empirically test this CAPM relation on equity portfolios.
+We show that regressing portfolio excess returns onto the product of their dynamic betas and market excess returns yields intercepts that are economically small and statistically not different from zero.
+This provides evidence that the CAPM is highly relevant in explaining the conditional level of asset returns in the time series.

 Keywords: Capital asset pricing model, cross-section of stock returns